ARCAD-Software/elias-vscode/docs/pages/project-mode.md

 When keys are generated, display and copy the public key and then paste it in your Git profile.

-After that you are ready to send all the source members from the ARCAD Skipper repository to the Git repository.
+You are now ready to send all the source members from the ARCAD Skipper repository to the Git repository.

 #### Loading the remote Git repository
 To send all the source members to the Git repository use the ARCAD macro-command LODSCMREP, fill the Application ID parameter and press Enter.